ashleefv/KidneyImmuneLBM/README.md

 * post_sens.m This file performs local sensitivity analysis on the validated model to identify influential species and interactions in the network for further analyses.
 * LHS_Call.m This supporting function uses Latin hypercube sampling to create sample subsets of parameters within a given range.
 * jbfill.m This supporting function will fill a region with a color between the two vectors.
+* normalizeCNO_file.R This R script can be used to normalize user-provided experimental data.

 ## Data
 * invitro_data.mat This data file provides an ordered list of normalized data points from published in vitro experiments.
 The mat file must be loaded to plot model predictions against data.
-* The normalized training and validation data is also provided in MIDAS-formatted CSV files.
+* model_training_data.csv and model_training_errors.csv This MIDAS-formatted CSV file contains normalized training/fitting data and data errors, respectively.
+* model_validation_data.csv and model_validation_errors.csv This MIDAS-formatted CSV file contains normalized validation data and data errors, respectively.

 ## STRIKEGOLDD Scripts
 * STRIKE_GOLDD.m and options.m These files are provided as part of the STRIKE-GOLDD package.
 These two scripts are obtained from [STRIKE-GOLDD GitHub Repo](https://github.com/afvillaverde/strike-goldd).
 These files are used to run the structure identifiability and observability analysis.